Q-hackathon/Microsoft_Q-Hack2025/README.md

 The students are invited to focus on the issues that affect them the most.
 For example, you might build one agent that aggregates job listings and another that tailors resumes and cover letters.
 These agents can work together to automate and optimize the entire job application process.

 Use the latest Microsoft technology to bring your idea to life and create a cohesive system that helps students achieve more.

-### 🎯 **Target Group**

-- AI enthusiasts
-- Hackers with knowledge in Python
-- Gen AI Orchestrator knowledge or willingness to learn
-- Frontend/Backend development skills are a plus

 ### 🛠️ **The Application That is Built**